 Change Line 19 on page 130 as follows

-In the sensing phase sensing packets are sent by the sensing initiator and/or sensing responders.
+In the sensing phase sensing packets are sent by the sensing controller or sensing controlees.

 Note to the editor: please change “sensing initiator” or “initiator” to “sensing controller” and change “sensing responder” or “responder” to “sensing controlee” in 10.39.